KarlVM12/Interactive-Lab-Hub/Lab 3/README.md

 <br> The dialogue definitely seemed different when I performed and acted it out versus how i guess I thought it would be.
 I think the difference though lies in a human vs a device performing the diaglogue.
 I think we are attuned to allowing devices/AI to take on a different tone.
 So while for me it felt a little unnatural to respond to someone else with, when it comes to a type of ai buddy like this, i think we typically expect them to act more like this I guess 'unnatural' way because that is how we differentiate it as a species to a difference between pure human interaction.
 The goal with Plant Pal is also personification which lends itself to a sort of exaggeration as well, which is why the dialogue i planned out felt over the top when I said it human to human, but if you were a human 'talking' to a plant, I assume one would like to think of a plant as being this sort of always upbeat force, making the tone and flow of dialogue fit better under those circumstances. <br>

-### Wizarding with the Pi (OPTIONAL)
-In the [demo directory](./demo), you will find an example Wizard of Oz project.
-In that project, you can see how audio and sensor data is streamed from the Pi to a wizard controller that runs in the browser.
-You may use this demo code as a template.
-By running the `app.py` script, you can see how audio and sensor data (Adafruit MPU-6050 6-DoF Accel and Gyro Sensor) is streamed from the Pi to a wizard controller that runs in the browser `http://<YouPiIPAddress>:5000`.
-You can control what the system says from the controller as well!
-\*\*** [OPTIONAL] Describe if the dialogue seemed different than what you imagined, or when acted out, when it was wizarded, and how.**\*\*

 # Lab 3 Part 2

 For Part 2, you will redesign the interaction with the speech-enabled device using the data collected, as well as feedback from part 1.

 ## Prep for Part 2

-1. What are concrete things that could use improvement in the design of your device?
-For example: wording, timing, anticipation of misunderstandings...
+1. **\*\*What are concrete things that could use improvement in the design of your device?
+For example: wording, timing, anticipation of misunderstandings..\*\*** <br>
+A couple things that could use improvement that I discovered during the initial acting out of the dialogue:
+    - Speech Recognition & timing: The mic often cuts off early or misses part of the user's input, which made the model's responses seem confused.
+Also trying to play back an immediate sound instead of waiting for the model to generate a response could help a lot in the anxiety of wondering if you were heard or not.
+Like just immediately responding with "Okay!" or something along those lines
+    - Model: phi3 gave weird or contradictory answers.
+A smarter model like llama3.2 performed a lot better
+    - Tone & language: what felt unnatural to say as a human, could still come off as strange to hear from TTS, even if more expected, so improving the personality there is important

-2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?
+2. **\*\*What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?\*\*** <br>
+I was only relying on voice before, so i could make it more interactive a couple of ways:
+    - Adding a button thats initiates the conversation
+    - Adding an aspect of light to show different states of listening, thinking and responding
+    - Using the diplsay to show an emoji or face to convey different states of what the plant pal is expressing

-3. Make a new storyboard, diagram and/or script based on these reflections.
+3. **\*\*Make a new storyboard, diagram and/or script based on these reflections.\*\*** <br>
+New dialogue script: <br>
+&nbsp;&nbsp;&nbsp;&nbsp;**_Asking for water:_**
+    - User: _presses button to wake up plant pal_
+    - _screen turns blue on wake up to indicate it is listening_
+    - Plant: "Hello!
+What would you like to know?"
+    - User: "Do you need water?"
+    - _screen turns pulses from blue to white to indicate it is thinking_
+    - _in a perfect world, pi would be attached to a moisture sensor that could tell the water level_
+        - if dry, Plant: "I'm actually feeling pretty thirsty, could i get some more water?"
+        - if not dry, Plant: "Nope!
+I'm doing quite alright!"
+            - User: "Awesome!"
+            - Plant: "You got it!"
+    - _plant pal would go idle and screen turn a soft yellow to indicate its idle_

 ## Prototype your system